HildoBijl/stepwise/shared/packages/interpolation/README.md

 - It is easily possible to define tables with single input and/or single outputs.
 Do keep the same array format though.
 - Within the grids, within the final arrays, the first-mentioned input value will vary across its range.
 A layer higher, it's the second-mentioned input value.
 This can continue for further input values, creating a multi-dimensional table.
+- It is assumed that all input values are in ascending order.
+No value may be smaller than the one before it.

 ## Step 2: use a table